balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

 # Configure network access to a VM by using a network security group

+## Task 1: Create a Cloud Shell account
+-	Connect to the Azure portal and create a resource group:
+  a.
+Name: AZ900Lab3Rg-<your initials>
+  b.
+Tags: Name: CreatedBy, Value: <Your name no spaces>
+  c.
+Tags: Name: Course, Value: Baltic-AZ-900
+-	One created select the resource group and click the Cloud Shell icon
+  In the top right of your Azure browser tab.
+-	When you open the Cloud Shell for the first time you must configure a storage account to hold any files created or uploaded through it.
+-	Once the split screen opens select PowerShell from the Welcome to Azure Cloud Shell.
+-	On the ‘You have no storage mounted’ screen select Create storage.

-## Create a Linux virtual machine and install Nginx
+## Task 2: Create a Linux Virtual machine and install an extension
+Once the Cloud Shell has finished loading use the following code snippets to create a Linux virtual machine and deploy a VM extension to install and configure the VM as a web server.
+Replace all instances of [your resource group name] with the name of the resource group you created in Task 1.

-### Step 1 - From Cloud Shell, run the following az vm create command to create a Linux VM:
+- Run the following ```az vm create``` command to create the Linux VM:
 ```
 az vm create `
   --resource-group [your resource group name] `